What is afikra?

 So the idea of afikra was born out the desire to dispel that myth.
-To do that, there needed to be a space dedicated to thinking and talking about interesting things that was 1) unmistakably Arab, 2) unmistakably not about Activism and 3) unmistakably not about partying.
+To do that, there needed to be a space dedicated to thinking and talking about interesting things that were (1) unmistakably Arab, (2) unmistakably not about activism and (3) unmistakably not about partying.
 Mikey pitched the idea to Farah and Leen of having a monthly-speaker-series-event-super-awesome-salon where our friends would take turns presenting on nerdy and interesting topics related to the Arab world.
 Both of them were super excited about actualizing this idea because they felt the very same frustrations and felt that building this kind of community could help.

 The idea is to find a topic related to the Middle East that you want to explore and then bring everyone along for the ride.
 In other words, afikra should be about asking questions over giving answers.

 We value being interested in Arab culture more than just being Arab.